-The EDATE function can add or subtract months from a date.
+The EDATE function can add or subtract whole months from a date.
 You can use EDATE to calculate expiration dates, contract dates, due dates, anniversary dates, retirement dates, and other dates in the future or past.
 The EDATE function takes two arguments: start_date and months.
 Start_date must be a valid Excel date.
-The months argument specifies how many months in the future or past to move – use a positive number to move forward in time, and a negative number for dates in the past.
+The months argument specifies how many months in the future or past to move – use a positive number to move forward in time, and a negative number to move back in time.

 If A1 contains the date February 1, 2018, you can use EDATE like this:

 Example #2 - 6 months from today

-To use EDATE with today's date, you can use the TODAY function.
+To use EDATE with today's date, you can combine it with the TODAY function.
 For example, to create a date exactly 6 months from today, you can use:

 To use the EDATE function to move by years, multiply by 12.
 For example, to move a date forward 2 years, you can use either of these formulas:

-The second form is handy when you already have years in another cell and want to convert to months inside EDATE.
+The second form is handy when you already have a value for years in another cell and want to convert to months inside EDATE.

 Example #4 - End of month